 It depends on the level of advice you are seeking.

 CareSuper members have access to basic super-related advice at no extra cost.
-This service is offered through CareSuper’s relationship with Industry Fund Services* and includes advice on topics such as investment choice, insurance in super and contributions.
+This service is provided over the phone* and includes advice on topics such as investment choice, insurance in super and contributions.